Top

 Key Takeaways

-• Both attract similar GST and capital gains tax, with hallmarking at 22K/24K for gold and 950 for platinum.
+• Both metals attract 3% GST and similar capital gains tax rules in India, with BIS hallmarking for 22K/24K gold and 950 platinum ensuring purity standards.

 If you are considering metal-based investments, it is important to look beyond just the market price.
 Factors such as liquidity, resale demand, purity, and accessibility also play a key role in determining the right choice.